eight04/db-to-cloud/README.md

 Read the data from the drive.

-If the path doesn't exist, an error should be thrown and the `code` property should be a string `"ENOENT"`.
+If the path doesn't exist, an error should be thrown and the `code` property should be a string `"ENOENT"` or a number `404`.

 ### put